SquareBracketAssociates/Booklet-AReflectiveKernel/Chapters/ObjVTheory/ObjVTheory.md

 - an identifier to its class.

-In our model, the marking of an object as an instance of a class is performed by setting the value of the instance variable `class` inherited from `Object`.
+In the ObjVLisp model, the marking of an object as an instance of a class is performed by setting the value of the instance variable `class` inherited from `Object`.
 In Pharo, this information is not recorded as an instance variable but encoded in the internal object representation in the virtual machine.

 The `allocate` method is defined on the metaclass `Class`.
 Here are some examples of allocation.